tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/apply_col_default_to_existing_row.md

 └────────┴──────┘
 ```

-In order to apply the new default value to existing rows, we can use `MATERIALIZE`.
+To apply the new default value to existing rows, you can use `MATERIALIZE`.

 ```sql
 ALTER TABLE deleteme